Don't everyone thank me at once, but you are going to love how easy this Han Solo Costume DIY is to make.

 The buckle is a piece of lightweight scrap wood, covered with silver tape and then stapled together.

 And that's it!
-All you need to finish it off is practice your cocky smuggler swagger, and you're set!
+All you need to finish off this Han Solo Costume DIY is to practice your cocky smuggler swagger, and you're set!

 This post contains affiliate links.